kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 - HTTP, aka `http://github.com/`, doesn't work with GitHub anymore.

 - SSH, aka `git@github.com:` or `ssh://git@github.com/`, uses public-key authentication.
 You have to generate a keypair, then add it to your GitHub account.
 Authentication is needed for all connections, so you always need a GitHub account – even to pull or clone.

-> You can tell git to use https instead of `git://` with the command `git config --global url."https://".insteadOf git://`, and the change goes to your git config file `~/.gitconfig`.

 ## Organize multiple Git identities
 One awesome feature of the `.gitconfig` file is that you can conditionally include other config files.
 For every identity, you keep a separate gitconfig file and include it in the main `~/.gitconfig`.
 See an example: https://garrit.xyz/posts/2023-10-13-organizing-multiple-git-identities